-Carotid artery disease occurs when the carotid arteries become narrowed or blocked.
+Carotid artery disease causes the carotid arteries to become narrowed or blocked.

 The carotid arteries provide part of the main blood supply to your brain.
 They are located on each side of your neck.
 You can feel their pulse under your jawline.